-- Your caregiver may use thread to pull your tissue upwards.
-This thread also is used to lift your sagging cheeks and brows.
-Your caregiver will pull up the extra skin on your neck and chin.
-He may put glue over the tissue in your cheeks and forehead.
+- Your surgeon will pull your skin and tissues upwards to lift sagging cheeks and brows.
+He or she will pull up the extra skin on your neck and chin.
+Medical glue may be applied over the tissue in your cheeks and forehead.
 This may add fullness to the area and help prevent bruising.
 A gel-like filler also may be used to add fullness to your face.
-The incisions will be closed with stitches and covered with bandages.
+Your surgeon will close the incisions with stitches and cover them with bandages.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 You will then be able to go home or be taken to your hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF: